 Restricted Minor's Permit - To obtain a Restricted Minor's Permit, you must be at least 14 years of age, complete the requirements of the Instruction Permit, pass the driving test, and not have been convicted of a traffic violation during the six months prior to application for the Restricted Minor's Permit.
-The Restricted Permit holder must drive on the Restricted Permit for a minimum of 6 months.
 An individual up to age 18 years of age may hold a Restricted Minor's Permit.
 The permit is valid for 5 years or until the same date as the expiration date on the valid documents authorizing the applicant's presence in the U.S., whichever occurs first.
 The cost is \$28.00 for a Restricted Minor's Permit.

-\Restrictions: Entitles the holder, while having the permit in his/her immediate physical possession, to operate a motor vehicle during the hours of 6 a.m. to 10 p.m. if the motor vehicle is being operated with the permission of the minor's parent/legal guardian.
+Restrictions: Entitles the holder, while having the permit in their immediate physical possession, to operate a motor vehicle during the hours of 6 a.m. to 10 p.m. if the motor vehicle is being operated with the permission of the minor's parent/legal guardian.
 During the hours of 10 p.m. to 6 a.m. the minor must be accompanied by a parent or legal guardian who is occupying the seat beside the driver.
 The Restricted Permit holder must drive on the Restricted Permit for a minimum of 6 months and no passengers are allowed except for immediate family or members of household for first 6 months on the Restricted Permit.
 Upon reaching age 18, the permit automatically converts to an Operator's License.